thejud/text-processing-cookbook/README.md

 The more generalized technique can be used to apply any transformation to all except the last line.

-### transforming only one (or more) columns
+### Transform one column at a time

-Sometime I want to transform only a single column of data at a time.
+Sometimes I want to work on only one column of a multi-column file.
 A very common case is transforming the timestamp of some data, or a time-based ID to a timestamp.
 Other possible cases include doing some lookup, hashing, and data obfuscation.

-If the transformation is quite simple, using perl or awk can be used:
+If the transformation is quite simple, perl or awk can be used:

     cat <<EOF | tee data
       1  2018-04-01  foo